oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/investigate-recall/investigate-recall.md

     The relational case status is `REVIEW`.
 Inside the document, `workflowState` is `REPORTED`.
 The JSON also contains the batch, source, and reported time.
 Its three quality signals describe the incident.
 Customer contact is not authorized.

 ## Task 2: Open the Investigation by Updating JSON

+Kevin needs a recorded decision, not an informal status change.
+David requires the source report and operational state to stay aligned; Tim updates both in one transaction.

 1. Update the case row. `JSON_TRANSFORM` changes the workflow state and adds audit fields.
 It preserves the rest of the document.